open5e/open5e/source/Spellcasting/spells_a-z/c/creation.rst

 **At Higher Levels.** When you cast this spell using a

-spell slot of 6th level or higher, the cube increases by 5 feet for each slot level above 5th.
+spell slot of 6th level or higher, the :ref:`srd:cube` increases by 5 feet for each slot level above 5th.